-Our cost of sales was \$94,342 for the three months ended June 30, 2018, compared to \$79,940 for the three months ended June 30, 2017.
-Cost of sales represents sub licensing fees paid to UNC resulting from our recognition of licensing revenue from intellectual property that we in licensed from UNC.
-This amount was attributable to our Partnering and Licensing segment.
+Cost of sales was \$0 for three months ended September 30, 2019 and 2018.
+Cost of sales represents sub-licensing fees paid to UNC when licensing revenue is recognized from the use of the intellectual property that we in-licensed from UNC.